The Story of MrJims.Pizza

 Video version

 Let me introduce Dee Chambers.
 My wife's best friend Linda Chambers' mother Dee was a widow.
-She had some savings in CD's.
-I asked this mother of a friend who barley knew me to loan me the money.
+She had some savings in CDs.
+I asked this mother of a friend who barely knew me to loan me the money.
 And she did.
 She only asked that I pay her the interest rate she was getting on her CDs.
 Later it occurred to me what an incredible event this was.
 I would never recommend giving needed savings to someone to open a restaurant.
 25 years later I asked how she was able to put so much trust in me and she said she never doubted it for an instant.
-Her daughter, Linda, still works for me as our goddess of Finance.
+Her daughter, Linda, still works for me as our Goddess of Finance.

 With the loan I was able to open up the 1st shop on 15 August 1975.

-I had thought that since I ran a McDonald's doing over $20,000 per week that owning a pizza place doing only $5000 per week would be easy.
+I had thought that since I ran a McDonald's doing over $20,000 per week that owning a pizza place doing only $5,000 per week would be easy.
 However, the pizza place only did $700 in sales the first full week.
-I paid $300 for food $300 for labor and $300 for advertising.
+I paid $300 for food, $300 for labor and $300 for advertising.
 I had already maxed my credit and owed everyone and was going deeper into debt as I continued to lose money week after week.

 Jim Hearn would come by on Mondays and buy some of the groceries I had just received with cash so that I could put that cash into the bank to cover the check I had just written for last week's groceries.
-I would tell all my creditors that I would get to them when I could and meanwhile I continued to put out as much advertising as I could.
+I would tell all my creditors that I would get to them when I could, and meanwhile I continued to put out as much advertising as I could.
 Jim was a great help for encouragement when I was struggling.
 He would talk about the new ideas he had to increase sales and tell me to keep at it.
-I saw Jim and his family often counted on his help until his recent passing in March 2013.
+I saw Jim and his family often and counted on his help until his passing in March 2013.

 Jim has personally helped many thousands of people lead better lives through his consummate knowledge of the business and his uncanny knack for making sound decisions.